bamboooofish/Tableau-Embedding-Responsively-by-CSS-Transform-Scale/README.md

-# Tableau Embedding Responsively by CSS Scaled Way
+# Tableau Embedding Responsively by CSS Transform Scale

 #### This project explores the responsive embedding of Tableau dashboards, specifically focusing on "fixed-size" dashboards.
 Its goal is to ensure that the dashboard's width adjusts according to the container's size, maintaining the aspect ratio for proportional scaling of content.